Whatsapp Icon

 Other possible symptoms include a change in the voice, such as hoarseness, recurring infections like bronchitis and pneumonia, and swollen lymph nodes in the neck or collarbone area.

-Its crucial to remember that these symptoms can be caused by lung cancer or other conditions.
+It's crucial to remember that these symptoms can be caused by lung cancer or other conditions.
 If you experience any of these signs persistently, it is important to consult with a healthcare provider for a proper diagnosis.

 Contact your healthcare provider if you experience any of these symptoms.
 Early detection is key to effective treatment.